The best vacation hotspots

 Where to go this year?
 That is the question of all questions when the year slowly comes to an end and you’re already daydreaming about the next beach.
 You can decide between five continents, 194 countries or states and thousands of cities.
-This makes it hard to figure out the best travel hotspots.
-To help you a little, I made some research about this important question, also to get some inspiration by myself.
+This makes it hard to figure out the best vacation hotspots.
+To help you a little, I made some research about this important question.
+Also, to get some inspiration by myself.

 As a source, I used the guidebook brand Lonely Planet, which yearly reveals the top destinations of the new year.
 According to this, I’ve rounded up a hot collection of places you need to visit in 2018 and why.
-From classic cities to new destinations.
-Get inspired by my suggested hotspots!
+From classic cities to new destinations, get inspired now by my suggested vacation hotspots!

-Due to its high mountains, Chile is isolated from the rest of South America which makes this country and its landscape so interesting.
+Due to its high mountains, Chile is isolated from the rest of South America.
+That makes this country and its landscape so interesting.
 But in 2018 the rich and poor, the farmers and the metropolitans will unite to celebrate 200 years of independence.
 This is definitely worth a visit to one of South America’s most stable and prosperous nations.

 Once a busy metropole that is resting on its historic past, Seville transformed in the last ten years into a city of bicycles and trams and now is anxious to bring its artistic past alive again.
 So the capital of Andalucía will both host the 31st European Film Awards in 2018 and celebrate the 400th anniversary of homegrown Baroque painter Bartolomé Esteban Murillo.
 Also, parts of Game of Thrones were filmed in Seville.